inko-lang/inko/docs/source/getting-started/variables.md

 To handle dropping of conditionally moved variables, Inko uses hidden variables called "drop flags".
 These are created whenever necessary and default to `true`.
-When a variable is moved its corresponding drop flag (if any) is set to `false`.
+When a variable is moved, its corresponding drop flag (if any) is set to `false`.
 When it's time to drop the variable, the compiler inserts code that checks the value of this flag and only drops the variable if the value is still `true`.
 This means that this: